 The Institute of Medicine released a set of recommendations in 2011 for the SSA to be able to more accurately gauge whether AIDS patients or HIV-infected applicants qualify for disability benefits.
 Per the Institute’s recommendations, qualifying applicants should meet one of these criteria:

 - A CD4 count at or below 50 cells per cubic millimeter of blood serum.
 This is a benchmark for more advanced stages of HIV and AIDS.

 - Diagnosis with an HIV or AIDS-related disease such as Kaposi’s sarcoma, certain lymphomas and other conditions.
 These conditions are largely fatal.

 - Diagnosis with at least one HIV-related condition such as chronic kidney disease, hepatitis or cardiovascular disease.

 - Any other HIV-associated condition.

 These new criteria will only be used to determine the eligibility status of new applicants for disability benefits.
 Recipients who have already been approved will not be affected.
-If you have any questions about your eligibility for SSA benefits or the application process, contact our Tulsa Social Security Disability attorney today for helpful information and a free consultation.
+If you have any questions about your eligibility for SSA benefits or the application process, contact our Tulsa Social Security Disability attorney today for helpful information and a free evaluation of your case.
 You may also reach us by phone at (918) 265-1404.